 The Set up Apple Pay button is available on the web starting in iOS 10.1 and macOS 10.12.1.
 See openPaymentSetup for an example of code to display the Set up Apple Pay button.

 The sample code listings below use the CSS properties to draw Apple Pay buttons.
 The code supports devices running macOS 10.12 and later, and iOS 10 and later, by using the CSS @supports feature to determine if the -webkit-appearance: -apple-pay-button property is available.
-If the property is not available, the code provides the details for drawing the buttons.
+For older versions of macOS and iOS with a version of Safari where the property is not available, the code provides the details for drawing the buttons.

 Use Listing 1 to display the plain Apple Pay button.